RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-22_Reddit_pull.md

 https://old.reddit.com/r/inflation/comments/1nnksba/the_dollar_is_collapsing/nfl7u2k/

 Reddit community can't provide author names, citations, references, book titles, links on these subjects.
-Just millions and millions of comments that lead to nothing sustained and focused on the most improtant issues.
+Just millions and millions of comments that lead to nothing sustained and focused on the most important issues.
 December 20, 2013 https://www.theatlantic.com/international/archive/2013/12/vladimir-putin-conservative-icon/282572/

 https://old.reddit.com/r/inflation/comments/1nnksba/the_dollar_is_collapsing/nfl6z5a/